Gianby10/garbage-oop/README.md

 # Garbage Project - OOP

-This is a C++ project created as part of the Object-Oriented Programming (OOP) course by professor .
+This is a C++ project created as part of the Object-Oriented Programming (OOP) course by professor Marek Rogalski.

 ## Project Structure